Spirituality

 Puja (Worship): Puja is a ritual of devotion, often performed at home or in temples.
 It involves offering prayers, food, and other items to deities.

 Meditation: Meditation is a key practice for spiritual growth and self-realization.
-It helps in attaining inner peace and connecting with the divine.
+It helps, in attaining inner peace and connecting with the divine.

 Yoga: Yoga is both a physical and spiritual discipline.
 It aims to harmonize the body, mind, and spirit through various postures and breathing techniques.